Smartpero/Financial-Data---Ethical-Considerations/README.md

 # Financial-Data---Ethical-Considerations
 In this project, we assess the ethical risks associated with financial data.
-These risks may occur as a result of model failures, financial crises (e.g. recession), undesirable simulation results, or ethical challenges.
+These risks may occur as a result of model failures, financial crises (e.g. recession), undesirable results, or ethical challenges.
 Additionally, we propose sustainable solutions to these problems and help the financial and risk management team make the right financial decisions.